ActiveLogin/ActiveLogin.Authentication/BREAKINGCHANGES.md

 - `BankIdAllowBiometric` is removed and replaced by `BankIdRequirePinCode`.
 This has the opposite meaning as the old option, so be sure to update your code if you have used this.

+### IBankIdLauncher.GetLaunchInfo is now async

+The method `GetLaunchInfo` on `IBankIdLauncher` is now renamed into `GetLaunchInfoAsync` and made async to allow for dynamic retreival.

 ## Version 6.0.3